Pruning has a disparate impact on model accuracy: Introduction

 As deep learning models evolve and become more powerful, they also become larger and more costly to store and execute.
 The trend hinders their deployment in resource-constrained platforms, such as embedded systems or edge devices, which require efficient models in time and space.
 To address this challenge, studies have developed a variety of techniques to prune the relatively insignificant or insensitive parameters from a neural network while ensuring competitive accuracy \cite{aghli2021combining, baykal2019sipping, blalock2020state, Renda2020Comparing, Han2015NIPS,sehwag2019compact, zhang2018systematic}.
 When a model needs to be developed to fit given and certain requirements in size and resource consumption, a pruned model which is derived from a large, rigorously-trained, and (often) over-parameterized model, is regarded as a de-facto standard.
 That is because it performs incomparably better than a same-size dense model which is trained from scratch, when the same amount of effort and resources are invested.

-In spite of the strengths of pruning, this paper shows that {\em pruning can induce or exacerbate disparate effects in the accuracy of the resulting reduced models}.
+In spite of its strengths, pruning has been showed to induce or exacerbate disparate effects in the accuracy of the resulting reduced models \cite{Hooker2020CharacterisingBI, Hooker2020WhatDC}.
 Intuitively, the removal of model weights affects the process in which the network separates different classes, which can have contrasting consequences for different groups of individuals.
-Specifically, this paper shows that the accuracy of the pruned models tends to increase (decrease) more in classes that had already high (low) accuracy in the original model, leading to a ``the rich get richer'' and ``the poor get poorer'' effect.
+This paper further shows that the accuracy of the pruned models tends to increase (decrease) more in classes that had already high (low) accuracy in the original model, leading to a ``the rich get richer'' and ``the poor get poorer'' effect.
 This \emph{Matthew} effect is illustrated in Figure \ref{fig:motivation}.
 The figure shows the accuracy of a facial recognition task on different demographic groups for several pruning rates (indicating the percentage of parameters removed from the original models).
 Notice how the accuracy of the majority group (White) tends to increase while that of the minority groups tends to decrease as the pruning ratio increases.

-Following these observations, the paper sheds light on the factors to cause such disparities.
+Following these observations, we shed light on the factors to cause such disparities.
 The theoretical findings suggest the presence of two key factors responsible for why accuracy disparities arise in pruned models: {\bf(1)} disparity in \emph{gradient norms} across groups, and {\bf (2)} disparity in \emph{Hessian matrices} associated with the loss function computed using a group's data.
 Informally, the former carries information about the groups' local optimality, while the latter relates to model separability.
-The paper analyzes these factors in detail, providing both theoretical and empirical support on a variety of settings, networks, and datasets.

-By recognizing these factors, the paper also develops a simple yet effective training technique that largely mitigates the disparate impacts caused by pruning.
+We analyze these factors in detail, providing both theoretical and empirical support on a variety of settings, networks, and datasets.
+By recognizing these factors, we also develop a simple yet effective training technique that largely mitigates the disparate impacts caused by pruning.
 The method is based on an alteration of the loss function to include components that penalize disparity of the average gradient norms and distance to decision boundary across groups.